 Food should always be fresh and obtained from reputable sources.
 Old and uneaten food items, such as crickets and Dubia roaches, should not be allowed to wander the enclosure.
 Food and water containers should be cleaned and disinfected regularly.

 In some cases, diseases can be transmitted through the air.
 The risk for air-borne diseases is much higher when many Leopard geckos are housed together in a small area.
 Having different types of reptiles in the same area might also increase the risk.

 Although somewhat difficult, air contamination can be reduced by installing proper room ventilation.
 Different types of reptiles should be kept in different rooms.

 Through the environment

-Many diseases, such as bacterial diseases, are carried over from the environment.
+Many diseases, such as bacterial diseases, are transmitted from the environment.
 For Leopard geckos this includes items such as water containers, hide boxes and their substrates, the enclosure substrate, cage furniture, etc.

 These items should be selected with cleanliness in mind.
 Regular cleaning and disinfection of these items will prevent the built-up of potentially dangerous micro-organisms.
 Also see good hygiene practices for Leopard geckos for more information.